CSUA/csua-backend/README.md

 ### (Option 1) Deploy a new change from GitHub to tap

 1. `ssh` into `tap.csua.berkeley.edu`
-2. Change directory to the project directory
+2. Change directory to the project directory `/webserver/csua-backend/`
-3. `git pull`
+3. `sudo -u www-data git pull`
-4. `python3 manage.py collectstatic` to update static images
+4. `venv/bin/python manage.py collectstatic` to update static images
 5. If you're making changes to the db models, follow those instructions too

 ### (Option 2) Deploy to tap using fabric